wisocn/wisocn.github.io/_posts/2019-11-08-tcpdump-usage.markdown

 For me, most important excerpt from man page:

 {% highlight ruby %}
-tcpdump  prints  out  a  description  of the contents of packets on a network interface that match the boolean expression; It can also be run with the -w flag, which causes it to save the packet data to a file for later analysis, It can also be run with the -V flag, which causes it to read a list of saved packet files.
+1.) tcpdump  prints  out  a  description  of the contents of packets on a network interface that match the boolean expression;
+2.)
+It can also be run with the -w flag, which causes it to save the packet data to a file for later analysis, 3.)
+It can also be run with the -V flag, which causes it to read a list of saved packet files.
 {% endhighlight %}

+In short:
+tcpdump prints out the contents of packets flowing from a certian local network interface (eth0, wlp0, tun0) You can write all of the intercepted packets to a file for later analysis (think wireshark) Filter out a saved packet files that are stored on the disk.

 Jekyll requires blog post files to be named according to the following format: